h-enk/h-enk/README.md

-# Hello, I'm Henk 👋
+# Hello, I'm Henk Verlinde 👋

-I'm passionate about innovation, driven by a love for simplifying complex challenges and creating practical solutions.
-As the founder and CEO of Ventizo, I also developed the Thulite web framework and the Doks documentation theme.
+I have a deep passion for innovation, fueled by a desire to simplify complex problems and develop practical solutions.
+I am the founder and CEO at Ventizo and developed the Thulite web framework and the Doks documentation theme.

 - [Thulite](https://thulite.io/)
 - [Doks](https://getdoks.org/)